OpenMined/PySyft/README.md

 $ docker container run pysyft-notebook
 ```

-More information about how to use this image can be found [here](https://hub.docker.com/r/openmined/pysyft-notebook)
+More information about how to use this image can be found [on docker hub](https://hub.docker.com/r/openmined/pysyft-notebook)

 ## Try out the Tutorials